Take a Culinary Road Trip This Fall

 Schoch Family Farmstead (Salinas)

 While travelers can’t visit this farm directly (yet!), they can still enjoy the only dairy farm still producing Monterey Jack cheese in Monterey County.
 Schoch Family Farmstead is one of only three dairies in all of California that is certified to sell raw milk, which is used to create its famous Monterey Farmstead Jack cheese.
-The cheese is aged four to six months in small, hand-crafted batches and can be found at select Monterey County farmer’s markets and sampled with Monterey Bay Food Tours.
+The cheese is aged four to six months in small, hand-crafted batches and can be found at select Monterey County farmers markets and sampled with Monterey Bay Food Tours.

 Ad Astra Bread Company (Seaside)

 In 2019, local pastry chef Ron Mendoza decided to start a new venture and bring a bakery specializing in handmade, long-fermented sourdough breads to Seaside through Ad Astra Bread Company.
-Handmade breads and treats means that patrons will find weekly loaf specials and the chance that the bake goods could sell quickly.
+Handmade breads and treats mean that patrons will find weekly loaf specials and the chance that the baked goods could sell quickly.
 While visitors make their choice on their bread selection, they can also sip on local brewery Other Brother Beer Company brews, which shares the same building space.

 Seafood Farms and Markets